-The following post is from Bernice Wood of Living the Balanced Life:
+The following post is from Bernice Wood of Living the Balanced Life: Tips for Hosting a Peaceful Thanksgiving Dinner

 While many are talking of Christmas already, I want to share some tips and ideas for my 2nd favorite holiday, Thanksgiving.
-I want to help you be productive when it comes to planning for this holiday (and any others to come).
+I want to help you be productive when it comes to planning to hosting for this holiday (and any others to come).

 Remember though, this productivity is not just so you can do more stuff.
 It is so you have time to enjoy the important things, like family and friends.